VDSS & the Virginia Social Services System

 - Quality Assurance and Accountability

-The Division's programs are designed to address the needs of Virginia's most vulnerable citizens.
-The programs balance effective intervention (when necessary) and emphasis on personal responsibility for safety, stability and well-being.
-The programs are state supervised and locally administered.
-Those operated at the local level are:
+DFS programs are designed to address the needs of Virginia's most vulnerable citizens.
+The programs balance effective intervention, when necessary, and emphasis on personal responsibility for safety, stability and well-being.

 - Child Protective Services